ChloeZhou1997/learning-OOO/book_content/chapter-1.md

 ## Conclusion

 There is a lot to cover when discussing OO technologies.
 However, you should leave this chapter with a good understanding of the following topics:

-- Encapsulation—Encapsulating the data and behavior into a single object is of pri- mary importance in OO development.
+- **Encapsulation** — Encapsulating the data and behavior into a single object is of primary importance in OO development.
 A single object contains both its data and behaviors and can hide what it wants from other objects.

-- Inheritance—A class can inherit from another class and take advantage of the at- tributes and methods defined by the superclass.
+- **Inheritance** — A class can inherit from another class and take advantage of the attributes and methods defined by the superclass.

-- Polymorphism—Polymorphism means that similar objects can respond to the same message in different ways.
+- **Polymorphism** — Polymorphism means that similar objects can respond to the same message in different ways.
 For example, you might have a system with many shapes.
 However, a circle, a square, and a star are each drawn differently.
-Using polymor- phism, you can send each of these shapes the same message (for example, Draw), and each shape is responsible for drawing itself.
+Using polymorphism, you can send each of these shapes the same message (for example, Draw), and each shape is responsible for drawing itself.

-- Composition—Composition means that an object is built from other objects.
+- **Composition** — Composition means that an object is built from other objects.

 This chapter covers the fundamental OO concepts of which by now you should have a good grasp.